Up To 20% Off Black Tea >

 Also, only boil the water you need.
 You will use up much more energy if you’re boiling a whole kettle for just one or two cups of tea.

-Once your kettle has boiled with fresh water, you need to leave it for a few minutes to cool down.
+Once your kettle has boiled with fresh water, leave it for a few minutes to cool down.

 Our top tip is never to pour boiling water over a tea bag or loose tea.
 The reason for this is that the boiling water will burn the tea and scald it; therefore, the tea doesn't release all of its maximum flavours.